Creating Top 10 Lists and League Tables in Excel 2007

 - SMALL and LARGE perform a similar function; however, they allow an argument which can for example allow you to determine the 3 largest numbers in your data, or the second smallest.

-Working with the MIN and MAX functions
+Working With the MIN and MAX Functions

-I have a number of hubs I have created over time and would like to know the minimum and maximum values of my Hub Score, my Hub Views over different periods of time etc. I can easily use MIN and MAX to display these.
+I have a number of articles I have created over time and would like to know the minimum and maximum values of my Hub Score, my Hub Views over different periods of time etc. I can easily use MIN and MAX to display these.

 MIN and MAX are quite straightforward to use, simply start as with all formulas or functions with an = followed by MAX and the range of cells you want to check.